Trails in Maryland

 The Eastern Shore abounds in land and water trails.
 On your way to Assateague State Park along the Atlantic Ocean, take a ride on the Cross Island Trail which begins on the north side of the majestic Bay Bridge on Kent Island, just across the Chesapeake Bay from Sandy Point State Park.
 Wind through forested swamps by land or by sea at Tuckahoe, Martinak and Pocomoke State Parks, and our Chesapeake Forests will provide days of trail enjoyment.
 Marsh trails abound on the Lower Eastern Shore at Janes Island State Park, near the historic fishing village of Crisfield.
 And be sure to take a walk back into history on the trails at Maryland’s newest park, the Harriet Tubman Underground Railroad State Park.

 The Maryland Department of Natural Resources is continually working with our many public and private partners to help provide new and rewarding recreational opportunities for our citizens and visitors alike.
 So please get outside and enjoy a Maryland trail.
-It's guaranteed to make your day!
+No matter the season, our spectacular trails are guaranteed to make your day!